Search 1000s of commercial spaces by size, location, and price.

 |Provider||Technology||Max Download Speed||Max Upload Speed|

 The typical asking rate per listing is in the $30's per square foot per year.
-The Central Emeryville submarket is experiencing a a rise in rates.
-In the last 3 months, the median rate rose $15 per sqft per year.
-That's a 68% rise in rent.
+The Central Emeryville region is experiencing a decline in rates.
+In the last 3 months, the median rate fell $6 per sqft per year.
+That's a 17% decline in rent.

-Compared to the rest of the East Bay market, the Central Emeryville submarket has greater rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the East Bay market, the Central Emeryville region has less expensive rates, so you should have no trouble finding a great deal in this depreciated submarket.

 |Median Rate||Median Size|